ryanjgallagher/focalevents/README.md

 python -m twitter.search facebook_oversight
 ```

-For details on what tools and options are available for Twitter specifically and examples of how to use them, see [here]().
+For details on what tools and options are available for collecting Twitter data and examples of how to use them, see [here](https://github.com/ryanjgallagher/focalevents/tree/main/twitter).